-This behavior changes the value of the Mean Annual Precipitation parameter of the SORTIE plot.
+This behavior changes the value of the Annual Precipitation parameter of the SORTIE plot.
 This can be used to simulate the effects of climate change.
 If the run does not have a behavior that uses precipitation, this will have no effect.

-Precipitation Change - B "B" in the function for varying precipitation through time.
+Parameter name Description Precipitation Change - B "B" in the function for varying precipitation through time.
 Precipitation Change - C "C" in the function for varying precipitation through time.
 Precipitation Change - Precip Lower Bound The lower bound for allowed precipitation values.
-Precipitation Change - Precip Upper Bound The upper bound for allowed precipitation values.